brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

 variants listed will ever be passed in.

-### Check/where blocks

-One of the more interesting features of Pyret are it's `check` and `where` blocks.
-At the end of any function or data definition, or in any block, you can add a `where` block, which contains code that asserts various properties about the function or data definition (or just tests things in general).
-You can put a `check` block anywhere, not attached to a particular function or data definition.
-If you run Pyret in `check` mode, we run these blocks.
-The novel feature is that you can put `where` blocks on nested functions, and they will be run with the arguments to the outer function from outer `where` blocks, which allows sensible testing of nested functions.
-For example:

-    fun fact(n):
-      fun fact_(n1, acc):
-        if n1 <= 1:
-          acc
-        else:
-          fact_(n1 - 1, acc * n1)
-        end
-      where:
-        fact_(0, 0) is 0
-        fact_(n, 0) is 0
-        fact_(3, 3) is 18
-        fact_(5, 1) is 120
-      end
-      fact_(n, 1)
-    where:
-      fact(1) is 1
-      fact(5) is 120
-      fact(3) is 6
-    end

-Note that in the inner tests, we were able to use `n`.
-In this case, it wasn't very important, but sometimes helper functions only make sense in the context of outer data, and setting up testing harnesses can be really hard.
-In this case, the inner data is provided by the outer tests (so the inner check block runs 3 times, once each with `n` defined as 1, 5, and 3).

-`check` blocks can go anywhere, like:

-    check:
-      (1 + 1) is 2
-    end

 ### Annotations

 Pyret is not currently a typed language, but it allows type-like